ToolJet/ToolJet/docs/docs/widgets/steps.md

 ### Steps selectable

-This property when disabled will disable selection of steps.
+This property when disabled will disable the selection of steps.

 </div>